Marken-Foo/tsumemi/README.md

 This project is licensed under the GPLv3.

-[1-kanji light piece set by Ka-hu](https://github.com/Ka-hu/shogi-pieces/) (.png files created from .svg files) (licensed under CC-BY-4.0)
+Aside from the solid colours and plain text board, this project uses [pieces and boards by Ka-hu](https://github.com/Ka-hu/shogi-pieces/) (piece .png files created from .svg files) (licensed under CC-BY-4.0)